GBertolazzi/SpaceR/README.md

     ## 1 GH2X_only 163      72.14           91.61 0.787 <2e-04
     ## 2    double 102     100.03          112.63 0.888 0.0936

-As we shown in the previous example, AID is the baseline population from which the nearest neighbor distances are calculated (AID was given as the first element of the *marker* vector).
-Therefore, each row of the output matrix describes the relation between AID cells and an other cell population.
-The results suggest the presence of aggregation behavior between AID and GH2X cells, while the double positive cells don’t significantly aggregate with AID cells.
+As we showed in the previous example, AID is the baseline population from which the nearest neighbour distances are calculated (AID was given as the first element of the *marker* vector).
+Therefore, each row of the output matrix describes the relation between AID cells and another cell population.
+The results suggest the presence of aggregation behavior between AID and GH2X cells, while the double-positive cells don’t significantly aggregate with AID cells.

 ## Distribution equality test